Flex-Language/vscode_extension/README.md

 ### AI-Powered Development 🤖✨

-The extension now includes AI-powered debugging and assistance:
+The extension includes advanced AI-powered debugging and assistance with support for 300+ models from OpenRouter:

 1. **Setup OpenRouter API Key**:
    - Go to Settings → Extensions → Flex